Nicholas J. Clayton

 Nicholas Joseph Clayton (November 1, 1840, in Cloyne, County Cork – December 9, 1916) was a prominent Victorian era architect in Galveston, Texas.

 Early life

 Clayton was born on November 1, 1839, in Cloyne, County Cork, Ireland.
 His father, also named Nicholas Joseph Clayton, died in 1848.
 Margaret O'Mahoney Clayton, his mother, moved from Ireland to Cincinnati the same year.
+He served as a yeoman in the United States Navy during the Civil War.
+Following the war, he worked throughout the American South and Midwest as a craftsman and draftsman, finally settling in Galveston in 1872.

 Career

 Clayton constructed many grand religious and public buildings in Galveston including the First Presbyterian Church (Galveston, Texas).
 He is also credited as the architect of Sacred Heart Catholic Church (Tampa, Florida) and of the Main Building of St. Edward's University in Austin, Texas.
 He also designed an addition to St. Mary Cathedral in Galveston.
+In 1887, Clayton was consulted in the design process of the fourth (and current) Texas State Capitol building in Austin, serving on an advisory board for the dome's construction and assisting with the selection of interior furnishings.